pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/Service part request (US).md

   ==Special Case==

-  Please also check the serial number on the Spark amp:
+  Check the serial number on the Spark amp:
   If the 7th digit is 9, 0: S040C5**9**xxxxxx, S040C9**0**xxxxxx

   Or 7th digit is 1 with 8th alphabet 1~6: